 New York City is a city that is full of endless things to do, see, and eat.
-It is one of the biggest, most diverse and most lively cities in the world.
-It is also one of the most important global cities and has a big impact on various industries such as fashion, entertainment, technology, art, education and more.
+It is one of the biggest, most diverse, and most lively cities in the world.
+It is also one of the most important global cities and has a big impact on various industries such as fashion, entertainment, technology, art, and education.
 This type of atmosphere attracts the attention of people from all over the world.
-In fact, about 250,000 people move to New York every year.ย
+In fact, about 250,000 people move to New York every year.
+If you’re considering a move to New York, there are five things you should know before you pack your bags.

 1. Put Some Time And Effort Into Choosing Your Neighborhood

-In a lot of peopleโs minds, entire cities or even entire states have a reputation for what goes on there.
-In reality, every city has various neighborhoods that have their own distinct atmosphere and reputation, and New York is no different.
-In fact, New York is so big and diverse that each different neighborhood or borough is like its own city on its own.
-Before you make the big move to New York, you want to take someย time to choose your neighborhood wisely.
+Every city has various neighborhoods that have their own distinct atmosphere and reputation, and New York is no different.
+New York is so big and diverse that each different neighborhood or borough is like its own city.
+Before you make the big move to New York, you want to take some time to choose your neighborhood wisely.
 If you have a family or are looking for a quieter life, the Upper West Side could be for you.
 Younger people often gravitate toward the eastern neighborhoods of East Village, Chelsea, and Greenwich Village.
 You can check out the neighborhood guides here on RentHop to learn more about the neighborhood options in the city.

 2. Prepare For The Noise

 There is a reason why New York has been dubbed the city that never sleeps.
-During all hours of the day and night, there are things going on in the city.
-As a result, it never gets quite as quiet as you may have been used to in your hometown or the city you lived before coming to New York.
-Things like honking horns, jackhammers, sirens, are common and make silence a very rare commodity in the Big Apple.
-Soon enough youโll get accustomed to the constant noise and maybe even begin to appreciate it.
-It is important you prepare yourself for those first few days or weeks of living there.
-It’s likely it wonโt be like your quiet street back home.
+Throughout the day and night, various activities take place in the city.
+As a result, it never gets quite as quiet as you may have been used to in your hometown or the city you lived in before coming to New York.
+Things like honking horns, jackhammers, and sirens are common and make silence a very rare commodity in the Big Apple.
+Soon enough, you’ll get accustomed to the constant noise and maybe even begin to appreciate it.
+It is important that you prepare yourself for those first few days or weeks of living there.
+It’s likely it won’t be like your quiet street back home.

 3. Get Ready To Spend A Lot Of Money